16 Jan 2025

 After your meeting

 Send your MP an email thanking them for their time and reiterating what they committed to.
-Include the MP briefing and the photo you took.
+Attach the fairness research (available from 19 March) and fairness checklist, alongside any photos you took.

-- Post your photo on social media using the hashtag #CommonGrounds and tagging @friends_earth
+- Post your photo on social media tagging @friends_earth

 - Send a press release.
 Include your photo and quote from the MP to your local media.